Top 70 Best Deck Railing Ideas – Outdoor Design Inspiration

 If a modern or industrial look is your idea of the perfect style, you should look at these next few images and take a few design cues.
-There are so many different styles and materials available that will work in this realm that finding the right design may take you some time and research.
-With enough effort, you’ll come up with an idea that works for you.
+There are so many different styles and materials available that will work in this realm that finding the right design for your deck railing system may take you some time and research.
+With enough effort, you’ll come up with a deck railing idea that works for you.

 9. Privacy Railing Ideas

-You may have great neighbors, but that doesn’t mean you want to interact with them every time you step out onto your deck to grab some sunshine.
+You may have great neighbors, but that doesn’t mean you want to interact with them every time you step out onto your deck to grab some sunshine or sip a glass of wine under the stars.
 You have the option of planting large privacy shrubs, but you’ll either get short shrubs that take years to grow or pay a premium for a landscaper to dig large holes and plant expensive, mature shrubs.

 The other option for lounging on your deck without being invited to game night next Thursday is to install a privacy railing.
-They’re great for keeping to yourself while providing a safe alternative to standard railings.
+They’re great for keeping to yourself and enjoying a quiet night at home while providing a safe alternative to standard railings.